Jack Garratt

-Jack Robert Garratt (born 11 October 1991) is an English singer, songwriter and composer from Little Chalfont, Buckinghamshire.
-He released his debut studio album Phase on 19 February 2016.
+Jack Robert Garratt (born 11 October 1991) is an English singer, songwriter, and composer from Little Chalfont, Buckinghamshire.
+He released his debut studio album Phase on 19 February 2016, charting in the top-five of the UK Albums Chart.
 At the 2016 Brit Awards he received the Critics' Choice Award.
+Garratt released his sophomore album Love, Death and Dancing in 2020, becoming his second top-ten album.
+His third album, Pillars, released in August 2025.

 Early life

 Jack Robert Garratt was born 11 October 1991 in High Wycombe in Buckinghamshire.
 His mother was a primary school music teacher and his father was a police officer.
 He grew up in the village of Little Chalfont.
 About his childhood he has stated that: "I just really enjoyed making noises and really enjoyed the reaction that I got from making those noises.
 So they [parents] put me on music lessons to encourage me to hone in on that talent rather than show off."
 He wrote his first song when he was 12 and learned to play a variety of instruments from the guitar, drums and piano to the harmonica, mandolin, trombone and ukulele.
-He attended St Clement Danes School in Chorleywood and the University of Roehampton in London.
+He attended St Clement Danes School in Chorleywood and the University of Roehampton in London, which he left after his first year.

 Career

 Junior Eurovision 2005

-In September 2005, Jack entered the UK national selection for that year's Junior Eurovision Song Contest to be held in Belgium.
+In September 2005, Garratt entered the UK national selection for that year's Junior Eurovision Song Contest to be held in Belgium.
 On the night Jack's song "The Girl" finished 8/8 with just 13 points.
 He has since said "That was the first time I tried to achieve anything as a musician but my intentions were wrong.
 I did it more for attention rather than for a love of what I was doing."

 2009–2013

-Jack Garratt went to university to train to be a teacher.
+Garratt went to university to train to be a teacher.
 He signed to an independent record label and began working on an album with the title Nickel and Dime.
 The music was acoustic blues music.
 He was played on BBC Three Counties Radio in March 2012 as part of BBC Introducing.

 He abandoned the album when he realised that "I wasn't proud of the songs I was writing, and I was performing the music because I liked the way that people reacted rather than because I was proud of the songs."
 He dropped out of university and "had a real self-destructive moment" and has said that "I felt like I was going through a quarter or a midlife crisis, but I was not even 20."
 He decided to write music "with a totally different level of respect and integrity" and spent a year writing new songs.